| The

 and the Bergermeister of Ieper, Belgium to bring a Police contingent

-and ‘actively ‘participate in the Parade.
+and actively participate in the Parade.

-Therefore in
+Therefore, in

-from the Port of Dover Police was honoured to assist with and participate
+November 2006, fourteen officers were honoured to assist with and participate

 in the armistice event.